elos/documentation/guide/3 - Access Control.md

  * 1 := read
  * 2 := write

 The initial value of 'access' is 0.
 So unless a user gives explicity permissions, _after_ creating the group, the group's effect is nil.
 This group is known as an impotent group.
+An impotent record is generally a record which is invalid without any negative side effects, or a record which has no effect on the system.

 #### Context